ONG: Orthogonal Natural Gradient Descent: Conclusion and Outlook

 In this work, we proposed and investigated Orthogonal Natural Gradient Descent (ONG), a novel algorithm that incorporates natural gradients with OGD, a continual learning algorithm.

 Our theoretical contributions include proving that ONG maintains descent-direction guarantees under the Fisher metric and detailing an efficient implementation using the EKFAC approximation.

 Our empirical evaluation, however, yielded a counterintuitive yet insightful result: ONG underperforms its Euclidean counterpart on standard continual learning benchmarks.
 Rather than a simple failure of the method, we interpret this as a key finding of our study: \textbf{there exists a fundamental tension between Fisher preconditioning and standard orthogonal projections}.
-This discovery suggests that a naive combination of these methods is not only suboptimal but can be detrimental, indicating that the underlying geometries are not immediately compatible.
-This finding motivates a clear path for future research focused on reconciling these two geometric perspectives.
+This discovery suggests that a naive combination of these methods is not only suboptimal but can be detrimental, indicating that the underlying geometry is not immediately compatible.
+This finding motivates a clear path for future research focused on reconciling these two perspectives.
 Our primary hypothesis is that the type of projection we utilize must be chosen to be compatible with the descent directions natural gradient descent uses.
-Immediate future work will therefore involve a deeper analysis of the training dynamics, the evolution of the task-specific gradient subspaces, and the accuracy of the Fisher estimates.
-Ultimately, the goal is to develop a geometrically-meaningful way of performing "projection" with natural gradients that preserves previously seen gradient directions and enables high accuracy on older tasks.
+We are currently investigating on understanding what the exact failure modes are by crafting synthetic, task-datasets and analyzing the training dynamics.
+Further future work will involve looking more closely at the evolution of the task-specific gradient subspaces, and the accuracy of the Fisher approximation estimates.
+Ultimately, we aim to utilize these insights and develop a geometrically-meaningful way of performing "projection" with natural gradients that preserves previously seen gradient directions and enables high accuracy on older tasks.

 To that end, incorporating more advanced concepts from Manifold Learning and Information Geometry presents an exciting direction.
 The concept of parallel transport (see Appendix \ref{sec:plleltspt} for its definition) is particularly promising, as it provides a principled way to move tangent vectors (i.e., gradients) between different points on the parameter manifold \cite{budninskiy2018parallel, li2022federated}.
 By using parallel transport to bring gradients from previous tasks into the same tangent space as the current gradient, it may be possible to define a geometrically consistent inner product and basis for projection.